-Cypher Philly's first priority is to build web application tools which contributors can use collaboratively.
-These tools will help us to query the data were working with and allow us to share the results we’ve discovered.
-The Cypher Philly web application tool can be found on our Github page and is completely open source, so anyone can contribute to the code.
-Each new project that is spawned from this initiative will get its own web page.
+Cypher Philly's first priority is to build our web application toolset which contributors can use collaboratively.
+These tools will help us to Ingest, Process and Upload data sources we'll use in our projects.
+We'll also be developing a consistent API which will make it easier to Access, Share and Query the data we're working with.
+The Cypher Philly web application toolset can be found on our Github page.
+The project is completely open source, so anyone can contribute to the code or reuse for their community.

-Most importantly we need Philadelphia journalists and citizens to help us identify problems that are most relevant to the data we have from Open Data Philly.
-Once we’ve identified the problems and datasets we’ll be working with, we’ll work with data scientists to determine what parts of the data are most relevant to telling the story.
-When the data scientists have concluded their analysis and published their findings; we’ll need journalists to tell the stories we find in the data and how we can use this information to make actionable change.
+We're partnering with Journalists in the Philadelphia ecosystem to help us identify problems that are most relevant to the problems the city and its citizens are facing.
+Once we've identified the problems and datasets we'll be working with, we'll then team up with data scientists to determine what parts of the data are most relevant to telling a data story.
+Data scientists will need to work with the journalist to make sense of the data and concluded their analysis.
+Journalists will then be able to publish the stories we find in the data and how we can use this information to make an actionable change.

 Community Project Boards